Compost Honey Hole

 in a hole or in a trench, is best done in the Fall.
 Bury raw, un-decomposed

 compost and manure.
-The decomposition process will gradually occur over the
+The decomposition process gradually takes place over

-winter months.
-Your garden will be ready to plant over the compost, as soon
+the winter months.
+Your garden is ready to plant over the compost, as soon

 as spring arrives.
 If you bury compost in the spring, the materials should